$Z^n$-free groups are CAT(0): Structure of regular -free groups

 In the proof of Key Lemma below we use the following result. \begin{prop}\cite{GK} Any two nontrivial ordered abelian groups satisfy the same existential sentences in the language $L=\{0,+,-,<\}.$ \end{prop}

-\begin{lem} \textbf{(Key Lemma)} Let $G$ be a group equipped with a free regular length function with values in $\mathbb{Z}^n$.
-One can assign positive integer weights to the generators of $G$ so that in every HNN-extension $t^{-1}Ct=\phi(C)$ in the statement of theorem~\ref{thm:singleHNN}, for every element $g\in C$ we have that the weights of $g$ and of $\phi(g)$ are equal.
-By the weight of a product we mean the sum of the weights of the factors. \end{lem} \begin{proof} According to theorem~\ref{thm:singleHNN}, $G$ is obtained from the finitely generated free group $G_1=F(X)$ by finitely many HNN-extensions with finitely generated associated subgroups and stable letters $t_1,\dots,t_k$.
-We fix a generating set $Y=X\cup\{t_1,\dots,t_k\}$ for $G$ as in theorem~\ref{thm:singleHNN}(7).
-Since the associated subgroups are free abelian groups and the generatoring set of each one of them is a free basis, it suffices to arrange for the weight of every generator be equal the weight of its image.
-Let $U$ denote the set of all the generators of the associated subgroups of all the HNN extensions; we think of them as pairs $u$ and $v=\phi(u)$. $U$ is a finite set.
-For every such generator $u=g_1\dots g_m\in U$, $(g_i\in Y^{\pm 1})$ and its image we have $l(u)=l(v)$ by the assertion~\ref{thm:singleHNN}(1), and
+\begin{lem} \textbf{(Key Lemma)} Let $G$ be a a regular $\mathbb{Z}^n$-free group, and let $Y=X\cup\{t_1,\dots,t_k\}$ be a generating set for $G$ as in theorem~\ref{thm:singleHNN}(6).
+One can assign positive integer weights to the generators of $G$ so that in every HNN-extension $t^{-1}Ct=\phi(C)$ in the statement of theorem~\ref{thm:singleHNN}, for every element $h\in C$, $wm(h)=wm(\phi(h))$. \end{lem} \begin{proof} Note that the associated subgroups are free abelian groups and the generating set of each one of them, introduced in theorem~\ref{thm:singleHNN}(4), is a free basis.
+Therefore, it suffices to arrange for the weight of every generator $u\in C$ be equal the weight of its image $v=\phi(u)$.
+Let $U$ denote the set of all the generators of the associated subgroups of all the HNN extensions; $U$ is a finite set.
+If $v,u\in U$ are as above then $l(u)=l(v)$, by the assertion~\ref{thm:singleHNN}(1).
+Let the words $u=g_1\dots g_{m_u}$ and $v=f_1\dots f_{m_v}$, with $g_i,f_j\in Y^{\pm 1}$, be as in theorem~\ref{thm:singleHNN}(6), so that

-theorem~\ref{thm:singleHNN}(7).
-Therefore, we can write the following finite system of equations and inequalities that are true in $\mathbb{Z}^n$:
+Therefore, we can write the following finite system of equations and inequalities that hold in $\mathbb{Z}^n$:

 where $u$ and $v$ run over all the (pairs of) elements of $U$.
-Note that we use no constants when writing these.
 Therefore, we have a finite set of formulas in the language $\{0,+,-,<\}$ satisfiable in the nontrivial ordered abelian group $\mathbb{Z}^n$.
-Proposition~\ref{GK} implies that these formulas are satisfiable in $\mathbb{Z}$.
+Note that we use no constants when writing these formulas.
+Proposition~\ref{GK} implies that the formulas are satisfiable in $\mathbb{Z}$.
 This allows us to define a weighted word metric $wm\colon G\rightarrow\mathbb{Z}^+\cup\{0\}$ so as to have the system of equations and inequalities in $\mathbb{Z}$, as follows:

-There is a weighted Cayley graph of a group $G$, associated with the weighted metric $wm$.
-In the weighted graph the length of an edge labeled by a generator $g\in Y$ is $wm(g)$.
-The values of $wm$ on the generating set $Y$ are defined by the equations~(\ref{e:equation}), $wm(1)=0$ by definition, and for an arbitrary element $h\in G$, its weighted length

-is the shortest (weighted) distance from 1 to $h$ in the weighted Cayley graph of $G$.
-Since the normal forms that we use for the HNN extensions and the normal forms of elements in the abelian subgroups of $G$ are invariant with respect to the change of word metric, $wm(u)= wm(v)$, for all the (pairs of) elements $u,v\in U$.